- Your Government

 - Request at your court hearing.

-Please note that if you are submitting the application and you do not have a hearing scheduled, you must enter a date in the "court date" portion of the application that is one month from today's date.
 The court will advise you of the decision by return e-mail.
 If your request for online deferral is denied you will be sent notification of the denial by email with a new court hearing.

 E-Deferral Request Form

 If you have received a traffic infraction in the jurisdiction of Spokane County District Court, you may be eligible for the Traffic Infraction Deferral Program.
 You may only receive one deferral for a Moving Violation and one deferral for a Non-Moving Violation every 7 years.
 To apply for the Deferral Program you must meet the following criteria:

 - You have not received a Deferral or Deferred Finding in the past 7 years from any court in the State of Washington, moving or non-moving, depending on the charge that you are requesting to be Deferred.

 - You do not possess a Commercial Drivers License (CDL).